-This phenomenon experienced by travelers and by those who are living away from home, is the process of experiencing the unfamiliar surroundings and even though you might feel energized by it, you might also get nervous about the new foods, social norms and the culture you are living with.
+This phenomenon experienced by travellers and by those who are living away from home is the process of experiencing the unfamiliar surroundings and even though you might feel energized by it, you might also get nervous about the new foods, social norms and the culture you are living with.

 As an Xpat, you have been there and you will be there.
 It is the moment when you eat something new that you love but also the part about not knowing how to greet someone. (kiss, hug, fist bump?)
 Cultural shock is part of arriving and getting settled in your new environment.
 And since this is an imminent situation, here are the stages and some ideas in how to sail through this process and even enjoy it!

-Acceptance.
 Oh well… you are here and you are somehow out of the emotional rollercoaster.
 YOU DID IT!
 Congratulations!
-At this point you made a deal with the new culture and you are embracing it as part of your daily world.
-You might still hate somethings but you are again open to conquering your new home without outside of the honeymoon phase.
+At this point, you made a deal with the new culture and you are embracing it as part of your daily world.
+You might still hate some things but you are again open to conquering your new home outside of the honeymoon phase.
 Tip: It will probably happen that once or twice you will go through all or some of the phases again.
-This is normal and the only thing we can say is be patient with you and your new surroundings.
+This is normal and the only thing we can say is ‘be patient’ with you and your new surroundings.
 Missing your own culture is also part of being an Xpat.